Art Education Fund

 The scholarship fund is intended to remove financial barriers that may prevent these talented students, residing in underserved or low-income areas, from expanding their creative training outside the traditional classroom setting.
-The Fund partners with A&E grantee organizations that offer existing arts education classes and training in visual arts, craft, music, theater performance and dance disciplines to provide art instruction within their established programs.
+The Fund partners with Arts and Education Council grantee organizations that offer existing arts education classes and training in visual arts, craft, music, theater performance and dance disciplines to provide art instruction within their established programs.

 The following five school districts were initially selected for the Art Education Fund program.
 High school students who attend these school districts, including charter schools, in these districts are eligible for the program.

 - St. Louis Public Schools

 - Ferguson-Florissant School District